abhi2020-ds/abhi2020-ds/README.md

 </p>

 ## Welcome To My GitPage
 Let's do it !
-I am thrilled be on git platform and share and learn about technology with the community, with a hope to create valuable repositories along the way for data engineering and science projects.
-Let us explore together this vast universe of digital world by enabling data as the medium to tell an interesting story.
+I am thrilled to be on git platform.
+To share and learn about technology with broader community, with a hope to create impactful code repositories along the way for Data Engineering and Science projects.
+Lets explore together this vast digital universe by enabling data as the medium to tell an interesting story.